-When someone runs through the course, they will find areas where information is lacking or audio is missing and so on.
+When someone runs through the course, they'll find areas where information is lacking or audio is missing, and so on.

 You can then use this feedback to add or remove things, so when you launch the course, it’s as close to perfect as possible.

 We’re so proud of systeme.io because it’s one of the only products out there that allow you to create and market your course in the same place.

 Through the use of this platform, you can create sales funnels that will help you build an email list and promote your course to the masses.

 When you're pre-selling the course you’ll want to start marketing it.
 You can use the funnels to collect interested student emails so you can continue to remind them about the release of the course.

 You can also use this to gather people for your focus group.

 The larger your audience is when you release the course, the better chance you’ll have at having a successful launch.